mixxxdj/manual/source/hardware/controllers/pioneer_ddj_sb3.rst

 ===  =====================================================  ============================================================================================
 No.  Control                                                Function
 ===  =====================================================  ============================================================================================
-1    :hwlabel:`1` button                                    Loads track highlighted in the library to the left or right deck 2    :hwlabel:`BROWSE` knob (rotate)                        Rotate the knob left or right highlights the previous or next track in the library
+1    :hwlabel:`LOAD` button                                    Loads track highlighted in the library to the left or right deck
+2    :hwlabel:`BROWSE` knob (rotate)                        Rotate the knob left or right highlights the previous or next track in the library
 2    :hwlabel:`BROWSE` knob (press)                         Starts / stops track preview of highlighted track
 ===  =====================================================  ============================================================================================